Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Concave Storage Costs

 \begin{theorem} There are instances of the multi-buyer setting where storage costs are concave in which every revenue maximising price commitment strategy induces some storage. \end{theorem} \begin{proof} We provide a simple example with $T=3$ time periods.
 Let the storage cost function $\mathcal{C}: \mathbb{N} \to \mathbb{R}_{\geq 0}$ be defined as:

 Here $\epsilon$ is a tiny positive number.
 Now let there be $N = n_1 + n_2 + 1$ buyers where $n_1$ and $n_2$ are very large numbers.
-The first $n_1$ consumers receive an utility of 1 in the first period and zero in later periods.
-The second $n_2$ consumers receive no utility in the first two periods and an utility of $4$ in the last period.
-Finally the last consumer obtains an utility of 2.75 in the second period, an utility of 3 in the third period and no utility in the first period.
+The first $n_1$ consumers have a value of 1 in the first period and zero in later periods.
+The second $n_2$ consumers have zero value in the first two periods and a value of $4$ in the last period.
+Finally the last consumer has a value of 2.75 in the second period, a value of 3 in the third period and no value in the first period.

 One strategy for the retailer is to set $p_1=1, p_2 = \infty , p_3 = 4$.
 In that case, $n_1$ consumers would buy and consume at $t=1$, $n_2$ consumers would buy and consumer at $t=3$, and the remaining consumer would buy at $t=1$ two units incurring in a storage cost of $1.5 + 1.5 + \epsilon = 3 + \epsilon$.
 This pricing strategy yields a profit for the retailer of $(n_1 + 2)\cdot 1 + n_2 \cdot 4$.
 Observe that is almost optimal in the sense that all except one consumer pay their total valuation.